|

 The inscription in the upper left corner is not very clear.
 It begins, "順治庚子...
 Shunzhi (reign) 1660 (year)...."

-More famous is the painting by Wu Zhen (1280-1354) called The Fisherman 吳鎮,漁父圖.
-The Illustrated Yu Ge Scroll on this website was adapted by Bai Yunli from the "original" in the Shanghai Museum (there is at least one other "original", in the Freer Gallery, Washington, D.C.).
-Currently this webpage has the copy shown below (expand) of the full painting from the Shanghai Museum, together with images from the painting in the Freer, adding commentary comparing the two.
+More famous is the painting by Wu Zhen (1280-1354) called The Fisherman 吳鎮,漁父圖, though it is said that he painted it in the style of one by Jing Hao.
+The Illustrated Yu Ge Scroll on this website is an adaptation by Bai Yunli from the "original" in the Shanghai Museum.
+There is at least one other "original", in the Freer Gallery, Washington, D.C., where it is called 仿荊浩〈漁父圖〉Fishermen, after Jing Hao.
+The copy shown below (expand) of the full painting from the Shanghai Museum was copied from this webpage, which also had images from the painting in the Freer, adding commentary comparing the two, but that site has disappeared.

 4.